ACC Home Page

 Note: ACC LS does not have the funding or space to:

-• Store materials (i.e., reserves) during the semesters when classroom faculty are not teaching the curriculum/course;
+• Store materials (i.e., reserves) during the semesters when instructional faculty are not teaching the curriculum/course;

-• Store materials when classroom faculty do not have space in their department or offices (i.e., during repairs/renovations or campus closures);
+• Store materials when instructional faculty do not have space in their department or offices (i.e., during repairs/renovations or campus closures);

 • Maintain a repository of out-of-date or low-use materials which no longer support the current college-level curriculum.